themartiancompany/ruby-ur/README.md

 ## Bootstrap

-To transition to a new major version of Ruby, the process involves three main
-phases: initial bootstrapping with a non-de-vendored Ruby, rebuilding a base set of Ruby packages using a production build, and finally, a comprehensive rebuild of all existing Ruby-dependent packages in the correct sequence.
+To transition to a new language version of Ruby like 3.2 to 3.3, the process involves three main phases: initial bootstrapping with a non-de-vendored Ruby, rebuilding a base set of Ruby packages using a production build, and finally, a comprehensive rebuild of all existing Ruby-dependent packages in the correct sequence.

 ### bundled gem compatibility

 A list of compatible bundled gem versions for packaging can be found at
 <https://stdgems.org>.
 The de-vendored packages should make sure to be
-compatible to the major ruby version.
+compatible to the ruby version.

 ### bootstrap packages